-The quality of an architectural solution derived from demonstrations of extraction processes includes responsibility for all human experiences in creating and using each product.
+The quality of an architectural solution derived from demonstrations of extraction processes includes responsibility for all human experiences in creation, use and disposal of each product.

 Demonstrations of quality derive from combinations of functional and technical requirements.

-Standards of practice develop through deliberate periods of reflection, evaluation, and routine performance tests to establish planning, architecture, design, and engineering expertise.
+Standards of practice develop through deliberate periods of training, reflection, evaluation, and routine performance tests to establish a measure of expertise.

 “Now, you have a nice, normal escape hatch in your historical, ethical code or something that says, after all, you are the designers and not the builders; your role is to give people what they want.
 Now, that’s a nice, easy cop-out.”

 Whitney M. Young Jr. Read the complete speech here.

 Providing the service of design expertise to meet severe challenges such as “sustainability” exists, but it is weak.
 The desire to end development practices that contribute to racism is supported, but with actions subservient to the historical, ethical code used as an escape hatch.

 Demands to improve the human experience with the world require steps well beyond establishing the coherence of place.
 Confirming a sense of safety, comfort, accessibility, mobility, novelty, color, harmonics produce a long set of demands for consistency in recognizing human rights.
 The designer’s spatial and aesthetic productions require a new social resonance in the 21st century.
 An open and uncertain intelligence essential to understanding every human need is far more than the physical.
 The space-makers knowledge of existence will need to grow in service to a higher cause and purpose in service to humanity, not the bill payers.
 In failing to take the professional unity required by these steps, architecture and engineering will not improve the human condition, and the world must ask why?
 You must ask.